Top Attorneys Helping Victims of Burn Injury Accidents In Miami & South Florida

 - Attorneys who have obtained settlements and verdicts in excess of $1 million on numerous occasions

 Our success with burn injury cases has been no accident.
 It is the result of the honest hard work and thorough preparation we bring to all of our personal injury cases.
 We also believe in the importance of keeping the client and his or her needs in focus while all this is going on.
-Our lawyers keep in close touch with clients and their families during the investigation, research, negotiation and litigation phases of the process, and we encourage them to ask questions freely and to be as involved in their cases as they would like.
+Our lawyers keep in close contact with clients and their families during the investigation, research, negotiation and litigation phases of the process, and we encourage them to ask questions freely and to be as involved in their cases as they would like.